 Managing Group ethics is an important part of the Board's focus and responsibility.
-The Board reviews the Group's compliance with laws, rules, codes and standards through the work plan of the social & ethics committee, which ensures that the Group subscribes to ethical business principles supported by policies, standards and procedures.
+The Board reviews the Group's compliance with laws, rules, codes and standards through the work plan of the social & ethics committee, and believes that the Group complies with the relevant laws, Companies Act and furthermore operates in accordance with its MOI.
 Behaviour is managed and monitored, and instances of unethical behaviour are reported and fully addressed.